actuated/nmaparse/README.md

 # nmaparse
-Revised shell script for parsing .gnmap or .xml Nmap files to a CSV list, lists of IPs per port, web urls, and a summary table.
+Revised shell script for parsing .gnmap, .xml, or .nmap port scan results files to a CSV list, lists of IPs per port, web urls, and a summary table.

 # Usage
 ```
 ./nmaparse.sh [source file] [--out-dir [path]]
 ```
 - **[source file]** specifies the input file.
-The script will detect whether it's .gnmap or .xml based on whether `/open/` or `port protocol=` can be found.
+The script will detect the format based on finding `/open/` , `port protocol=`, or `Nmap scan report for`.
 - **[--out-dir [path]]** optionally specifies an output directory other than the default nmaparse-YYYY-MM-DD-HH-MM.

 # Example